conmaol/gadelica/grammar/nouns.md

 ### Proper nouns and common nouns

-Parallel to the disctinction between concrete and abstract nouns, nouns can be further sub-classified according to the nature of their denotation, or the way in which they relate to entities in the world.
+Alongside the distinction between concrete and abstract nouns, nouns can be further sub-classified according to the nature of their denotation, or the way in which they relate to entities in the world.

 *Proper nouns* are names of particular entities

 *Common nouns* denote classes of entity

-In the ‘Fionn’ passage from the previous section, there are two proper nouns – *Cumhal* ‘Cumhall’ and *Fionn* ‘Finn’.
+In the ‘Fionn’ passage from the previous section, there are two proper nouns – `Cumhal` ‘Cumhall’ and `Fionn` ‘Finn’.

-All the other nouns in the passage, whether concrete or abstract, are common nouns – *saoghal* ‘a world’,
+All the other nouns in the passage, whether concrete or abstract, are common nouns – `saoghal` ‘a world’,
-*daoine* ‘men’,
+`daoine` ‘men’,
-*Fhiann* ‘warriors’,
+`Fhiann` ‘warriors’,
-*ainm* ‘a name’,
+`ainm` ‘a name’,
-*mac* ‘a son’,
+`mac` ‘a son’,
-*leanabh* (*leinibh*) ‘an infant’,
+`leanabh / leinibh` ‘an infant’,
-*athair* (*athar*) ‘a father’,
+`athair / athar` ‘a father’,
-*blàraibh* ‘battles’,
+`blàraibh` ‘battles’,
-*measg* ‘midst’,
+`measg` ‘midst’,
-*eagal* ‘fear’,
+`eagal` ‘fear’,
-*mhàthair* ‘a mother’,
+`mhàthair` ‘a mother’,
-*naimhdean* ‘enemies’,
+`naimhdean` ‘enemies’,
-*tòir* ‘a pursuit’,
+`tòir` ‘a pursuit’,
-*coilltean* ‘forests’,
+`coilltean` ‘forests’,
-*chùram* ‘care’,
+`chùram` ‘care’,
-*dithis* ‘a group of two people’ and
+`dithis` ‘a group of two people’ and
-*bhan* ‘women’.
+`bhan` ‘women’.

 Notes:

 - Proper nouns are always capitalised in writing, even when they do not occur as the first word in a sentence.
 However, not all capitalised nouns in the middle of a sentence are proper nouns.
-For example, *Fhiann* ‘warriors’ in the passage above is correctly classified as a common noun.
-It is capitalised in the text because it is the core element (the ‘head’) of a phrase, *an Fhiann* ‘the Warriors’, which is being presented as the name of a particular group of men (cf. ‘the Fenians’).
-Moreover, even though *an Fhiann* is a name, it would be incorrect to characterise it as a proper noun, since it is not a noun.
+For example, `Fhiann` ‘warriors’ in the passage above is correctly classified as a common noun.
+It is capitalised in the text because it is the core element (the ‘head’) of a phrase, `an Fhiann` ‘the Warriors’, which is being presented as the name of a particular group of men (cf. ‘the Fenians’).
+Moreover, even though `an Fhiann` is a name, it would be incorrect to characterise it as a proper noun, since it is not a noun.

 - The dimensions of concrete vs. abstract and proper vs. common are not truly orthogonal.
 It seems that all proper nouns are concrete, and hence that all abstract nouns are common.